 - a.
-Tardy- An unexcused late arrival to school or an unnecessary parent sign in.
-Once a student has been recorded as being tardy 10 times, a parent/guardian is notified in writing.
-Chronic cases will result in a referral to a Kendall County Regional Office of Education Truancy Caseworker. - b.
-Unexcused Absence from School Unexcused absences result in parent/guardian notification.
-Chronic cases will result in a referral to a Kendall County Regional Office of Education Truancy Caseworker.
+Tardy Unexcused late arrival to school.
+Chronic cases of tardiness will result in parent/guardian written notification by the building principal to discuss intervention and support. - b.
+Unexcused Absence from School Unexcused absences are absences without valid cause and result in written parent/guardian notification by the building principal.
+Chronic cases of unexcused absences may result in a referral to a Kendall County Regional Office of Education Truancy Caseworker.